yjzhang/uncurl_app/README.md

 Try it out: the current url is at <https://uncurl.cs.washington.edu>.
 Alternatively, try <https://uncurl-test.cs.washington.edu>.

+### Note: the server is currently down due to host issues.
+To use uncurl-app, consider using the docker image: [ayuezhang27/uncurl-app](https://hub.docker.com/repository/docker/ayuezhang27/uncurl-app)

 ## Installation

 Requirements: see `requirements.txt`.
 To install requirements, run `pip install -r requirements.txt`